Information for Incoming Students

 HEALTH INSURANCE: Students should get insurance prior to their arrival.
 This insurance must be valid for the whole period of their stay.

 After the request is submitted (you will be required to pay a fee of around 50 euros in order to be issued the permit) the Ministry makes a decision on granting the permission for a temporary stay within the envisaged time period.

-Also, here is a chart with contact details of International relations coordinators at faculties of UoM.
+Also, here is a chart with the contact details of International Relations Coordinators at faculties of UoM.

 You can find useful information about studying and living in Montenegro in the Incoming students' guide.

 On this website, you can find general information about Podgorica, the capital of Montenegro.

 Here you can find an academic calendar for the academic year 2021/2022.

 IRO of the University of Montenegro organises a course of Montenegrin language for international students.
 The course is held twice a week in Rectorate and it is free of charge.
 In the end, students obtain a Certificate of Attendance.